 The Internet is the first place where buyers and renters look for properties.
 AR can help customers experience homes differently and save time.
 For prospective investors, AR lets showcase properties before they have been built or turn 2D blueprints into interactive 3D visualizations.

-Tourism involves various transportation modes, hotel bookings, hospitality, tours and sightseeing, local experiences like cuisine or festivals, souvenirs, etc. Therefore, the industry abounds with augmented reality business opportunities.
+Tourism involves various transportation modes, hotel bookings, hospitality, tours and sightseeing, local experiences like cuisine or festivals, souvenirs, etc. Therefore, the industry abounds with virtual and augmented reality business opportunities.

-Navigation is an obvious use-case.
-Google Maps has got an AR upgrade recently.
+Navigation is an obvious use case.
+Google Maps has received an AR upgrade recently.
 Users can view the streets through their smartphone’s camera, and the directions appear on their screen.
-GPS apps powered by AR might show tourist routes, translate the signs on the street, and give sightseeing tips.
+GPS apps powered by AR might show tourist routes, translate signs on streets, and give sightseeing tips.
 AR combined with Wi-Fi, beacons or ultra-wideband will facilitate indoor navigations.
 Airports, train stations, trade shows, shopping malls, and offices will become visitor-friendlier.

+According to Statista, VR in education will be a $700 million USD industry by 2025.
+VR and AR work beautifully in education, especially considering the social distancing policies due to the COVID-19 pandemic.
 AR technology makes schooling more interactive, engaging, and efficient.
 For instance, with AR applications, students can observe a 3D galaxy on their tablets or witness an extinct animal come to life.
-VR will help students to see scientific breakthroughs from the scientists’ perspective or even make the discoveries in a virtual lab themselves.
+VR will help students see scientific breakthroughs from the scientists’ perspective or even make discoveries in a virtual lab.

 The healthcare industry is a Petri dish for augmented and virtual reality business ideas.
-AR apps are already used for a variety of tasks, from helping patients to identify their symptoms to enabling surgeons to peer inside a patient's body without making large incisions.
+AR apps are already used for various tasks, from helping patients identify their symptoms to enabling surgeons to peer inside a patient's body without making large incisions.

 Ultra high-definition 4K displays and video gaming technology are paving the way for utilizing virtual reality in hospitals.
 A combination of VR, gaming software, and medical imaging procedures already offers simulation capabilities and detailed organ maps.
-Surgeons will be able to plan ahead and avoid previously unforeseeable issues.
-That’ll minimize invasive procedures, reduce complications for the patients, and promote faster recoveries.
+Surgeons will be able to plan and avoid previously unforeseeable issues.
+This will minimize invasive procedures, reduce complications for the patients, and promote faster recoveries.

-VR has also proven useful in diagnosing, treating, or at least easing the symptoms of dementia, depression, PTSD, phobias, autism, and other psychiatric disorders and pathologies.
+VR and AR technology in healthcare has also proven helpful in diagnosing, treating, or easing the symptoms of dementia, depression, PTSD, phobias, autism, and other psychiatric disorders and pathologies.
 VR using medical haptic gloves makes even remote diagnostics faster and more effective.

 AR technology can facilitate and accelerate processes at factories.
 AR enables engineers to demonstrate prototypes, construction sites, etc., and share their vision.
 AR markers on equipment help to monitor the work in progress.
 Digital maps and plans save time and promote understanding.
 AR glasses can give manufacturing and field workers real-time data that helps to reduce errors and improve accuracy, safety, and quality.

-Using VR for visualization or modeling minimizes the need for 3D printer modeling and further facilitates the work.
+Using VR for visualization or modeling minimizes the need for 3D printer modeling while further facilitating the work.
 Enterprises are already combining AR, VR, and live IoT sensory data to create a digital replica of a physical asset.
 Such ‘digital twins’ will transform the way to do many jobs and deal with many problems.
 They’ll allow inspecting the objects in VR without visiting remote or dangerous sites.
-For example, an engineer located ashore can use a digital twin of a malfunctioning wind turbine to identify and fix the issue in real time.
+For example, an engineer located ashore can use a digital twin of a malfunctioning wind turbine to identify and fix the issue in real-time.

-Creative use of AR can strengthen customer relationships while increasing the propensity to purchase.
-Delightful content motivates customers to use a brand’s mobile application regularly.
-Unique and fresh AR experiences offer a chance to surprise customers and competitors that don’t do anything like that yet.
+Creative use of AR can strengthen customer relationships while increasing the likelihood to purchase.
+Entertaining content motivates customers to use a brand’s mobile application regularly.
+Unique and fresh AR experiences offer a chance to surprise customers and competitors that haven’t yet embraced this trend.

-Onix-Systems has leveraged augmented reality to enhance its promotional materials.
-Onix AR mobile app reveals vivid details of our printed booklets, allowing to tell the company’s exciting story in a corresponding format.
-The users just point their mobile device at a page - and it goes alive.
+For example, the Onix team has created an AR mobile app to enhance our promotional materials.
+Onix AR mobile app reveals vivid details of our printed booklets, allowing us to tell the company’s exciting story in a corresponding format.
+The users simply point their mobile device at a page - and it goes live.

-An AR app turns a shopping mall into an amusement park.
-Kids and adults interact with virtual characters, play games and win prizes, and will come back for more.
+What is more, an AR app can turn a shopping mall into an amusement park.
+Kids and adults interact with virtual characters, play games, and win prizes, and will come back for more.

-A virtual experience grabs 100% of the user’s attention, which means advertisers can pitch their message precisely.
-Just like PCs and then smartphones, VR is going to become the next significant computing platform, and a battlefield for marketers and brands.
+A virtual experience thoroughly grabs the user’s attention, which means advertisers can pitch their message more precisely.
+Like PCs and then smartphones, VR is on the way to becoming the next significant computing platform and a battlefield for marketers and brands.
 Why not grab a unique business opportunity early on?
-If you own an influential blog, website, YouTube channel or social network, you can start with charging for reviews and ads of VR products or receiving commissions on any products sold through the ads on your platform.
+If you own an influential blog, website, YouTube channel, or social network, you can start with charging for reviews and ads of VR products or receiving commissions on any products sold through the ads on your platform.

-This article lists a few examples in only ten areas that can be revolutionized by augmented or virtual reality.
-The technologies are already transforming the way people work and interact with customers, colleagues, and the world.
-AR and VR will be increasingly used in gaming, employee training, and hi-tech shop displays.
-Healthcare, education, and entertainment industries are the apparent champions.
-VR will be increasingly applied in industrial design, manufacturing processes, construction, fashion, social media, and art.
+Virtual and augmented reality apps for business are already transforming how people work and interact with customers, colleagues, and the world.
+AR and VR technologies will be increasingly used in gaming, employee training, healthcare, education, and entertainment industries.
 Both AR and VR have enormous marketing potential that is only in the initial stages of unlocking.